 Consumption tax, also called VAT or GST in some other countries, is levied on the domestic and import transactions, except for certain transactions deemed non-taxable.
-The consumption tax rate is 8% (national consumption tax rate of 6.3% and local consumption tax rate of 1.7%).
-The rate is expected to be increased to 10% from October 1, 2019.
+The consumption tax rate is 10% (national consumption tax rate of 7.8% and local consumption tax rate of 2.2%).
+Exceptionally, reduced rate of 8% is applied to purchase of food and beverage and subscription of newspaper.

 *VAT:Value Added Tax